Home / Products / Elata Tablet /

 CONSULT YOUR DOCTOR

-There is limited information available on the use of Elata Tablet in patients with kidney disease.
+There is limited data available on the use of Elata Tablet in patients with kidney disease.
 Please consult your doctor.

 Liver